Wilhelm Moritz: Eastern Front

 At the time of his posting to JG 51, IV.
 Gruppe was based at Novodugino, north of Vyazma on the Eastern Front, and fighting in the Battle of Rzhev.
 The commander of the Gruppe was Hauptmann Johann Knauth.
 In October 1942, Moritz was given command of 12.
 Staffel of JG 51.
 He succeeded Oberleutnant Egon Falkensamer who was transferred.
+When on 11 July 1943, Major Rudolf Resch, then commander of IV.
+Gruppe, was killed in action, Moritz temporarily took command of the Gruppe until Major Hans-Ekkehard Bob officially took command of the Gruppe on 1 August.

 In October 1943, Moritz was transferred to Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) where he was given command of 6.
 Staffel.
 In consequence, command of 12.
 Staffel of JG 51 was passed to Leutnant Rudolf Wagner.